 - How a dynamic data access control model can streamline compliance and auditing

 Data use compliance refers to the standards and regulations that govern how companies and government organizations keep data secure, private, and safe from breaches or damage.
 This often applies to consumer data, but can also cover employee data, financial records, and more.

-A company is ‘compliant’ when the way it manages, stores, and transmits data follows the regulations laid out in a series of laws and standards — which we’ll outline in this post.
+A company is ‘compliant’ when the way it manages, stores, and transmits data follows the regulations laid out in a series of laws and standards — which we’ll outline below.

 Why Are Compliance Laws Important?

 Compliance laws are more than just a hoop that organizations must jump through to avoid fines.
 They’re designed to protect consumers, employees, and businesses themselves.
 These regulations are built around best practices that help keep data secure from breaches, improper use, destruction, leaks, and more.
-Companies that remain compliant don’t just stay on the right side of the law — they also tend to have a more streamlined data management process that makes them more effective and profitable in the long run.
+Companies that remain compliant don’t just stay on the right side of the law — they also tend to have a more streamlined data management framework that improves their effectiveness and profitability in the long run.

 That said, compliance laws have limitations.